Ultimate Warrior: Bodybuilding career

-Prior to his career in professional wrestling Hellwig was an amateur bodybuilder, competing in a number of NPC contests and winning the 1984 NPC Mr. Georgia crown.
-Hellwig started training with weights when he was 11 years old and described himself as "the small, insecure kid who wasn't into any sports".
+Prior to his career in professional wrestling, Jim Hellwig was an amateur bodybuilder, competing in a number of NPC contests and winning the 1984 NPC Mr. Georgia crown.
+He started training with weights when he was 11 years old and described himself as "the small, insecure kid who wasn't into any sports".
 He moved to California where, after seeing bodybuilder Robby Robinson, he decided to take up the sport.
 His first contest took place in Florida, where he placed 5th.

 Later, while he was attending Life University in Marietta, Georgia, he won the Junior Atlanta contest and placed 5th at the 1981 AAU Collegiate Mr. America.
 In 1983, he won the AAU Coastal USA, before taking the Mr. Georgia title the following year.
-His last bodybuilding contest was 1985's Junior USAs, which was won by future IFBB Pro, Ron Love.
-Hellwig finished 5th.
+His last bodybuilding contest was 1985's Junior USAs, which was won by future IFBB Pro, Ron Love; Hellwig finished 5th.

 In 1985, after spending six weeks in California training for a bodybuilding contest, he was invited to join a group of bodybuilders – Garland Donoho, Mark Miller, and Steve Borden – to form a professional wrestling team.
-Warrior accepted the invitation and abandoned his bodybuilding career as well as his plans to become a chiropractor.
+He accepted the invitation and abandoned his bodybuilding career as well as his plans to become a chiropractor.

 Professional wrestling career

 Continental Wrestling Association (1985–1986)

 Hellwig began his professional wrestling career as Jim "Justice" Hellwig of Powerteam USA, the group of bodybuilders trained by Red Bastien and Rick Bassman.
-Hellwig and fellow trainee Steve Borden (who later had success as "Sting") formed a tag team called The Freedom Fighters (Hellwig was known as Justice and Borden was called Flash).
+Hellwig and fellow trainee Steve Borden (who later had success as "Sting") formed a tag team called the Freedom Fighters, with Hellwig adopting the ring name "Justice" and Borden the ring name "Flash".

 The Freedom Fighters debuted in the Memphis, Tennessee-based Continental Wrestling Association (CWA) promotion, run by Jerry Jarrett, in November 1985.
-The team played babyfaces at first, but fans were actually slow to take to the hulking duo in a territory that had featured sympathetic "good guy tag teams" like the Rock 'n' Roll Express and The Fabulous Ones.
+The team played babyfaces at first, but fans were actually slow to take to the hulking duo in a territory that had featured sympathetic "good guy tag teams" like the Rock 'n' Roll Express and the Fabulous Ones.
 They were quickly turned heel under "coach" Buddy Wayne and soon afterwards manager Dutch Mantel.

-They left the CWA in January 1986.
+In January 1986, the Freedom Fighters entered a tournament for the vacant AWA Southern Tag Team Championship, defeating Phil Hickerson and The Spoiler in the quarterfinals but losing to eventual tournament winners the Fantastics in the semifinals.
+They left the CWA later that month.